 Are you struggling with high-interest debt?
-Debt consolidation or taking multiple debts and combining them into a single debt can enable you to better manage your debt.
+Debt consolidation or taking multiple forms of debt and combining them into a single payment can enable you to better manage your debt.
 For example, rolling the balances of several high-interest credit cards into a low-interest balance transfer card can leave you with one, easier-to-budget payment each month.
-Your goal is to concentrate on that single debt source and pay it off as quickly as possible.
+Your goal is to then concentrate on that single debt source and pay it off as quickly as possible.
 Here are some options for debt consolidation.

 Home equity loan for debt consolidation

 Using a home equity loan for debt consolidation can be the perfect choice for homeowners who have equity built in their homes and the ability to repay the loan.
 Home equity loans can provide a fixed low-rate solution to higher interest credit card debt.
 Benchmark Federal Credit Union, for example, offers competitively low home equity loan rates and no closing costs.
 Those Benchmark members who qualify can borrow up to 90% of the appraised value of their home.

 The pros of using a home equity loan for debt consolidation include: